timothy22000/timothy22000/README.md

 ### About

-I build production AI systems across healthcare, insurance, and applied research.
+I build AI systems across healthcare, insurance, and applied research.
 PhD in medical imaging AI from the Institute of Cancer Research, where I shipped a clinical AI platform now used at The Royal Marsden Hospital.
 Before research, I led ML-driven pricing at Ageas Insurance.

-Now running **[MIRAI Analytics](https://mirai-analytics.com)** - an AI and data analytics consultancy taking projects from scoping through to production deployment.

 ---

 ### What I'm working on

 - **Current:** End-to-end pricing engine for an insurance client, unifying technical (burn cost) and commercial (market price) models into a single optimiser pipeline.
-- **Recent:** Foundation-model adaptation experiments on medical imaging (see `dinov2-small-mednist` on Hugging Face).
+- **Recent:** Foundation-model adaptation on cancer imaging through my research and also in my own time (see `dinov2-small-mednist` on Hugging Face).
-- **Always:** Computer vision, applied ML, pricing & risk modelling, explainable AI.
+- **Always:** Computer vision, LLMs, applied ML, pricing & risk modelling, explainable AI.

 ---